broeneatsdinner/thoughts-on-readmes/README.md

 But then we're back to **where** do we put it, and **what** audience is looking at it.

 ## Ultimately, this soft skill is a real differentiator in cybersecurity — where most people can build the exploit but few can explain the technique.
-You’re already doing both.
+Let's do both.

 Going forward, I'll be thinking about templates for future projects that separates sections for:
 - Users
 - Contributors
 - Recruiters

+## TL;DR
+This document attempts a concise, articulate breakdown of a problem and a solution few developers even notice.
+It reflects design thinking, empathy, and technical fluency.
+Light kit, heavy skill, that's the way forward.